Australian Resume Format: Best Practices & Examples

 Aside from the length, Australian resume format conventions are very similar to those in the United States.

-Here are a few formatting tips to keep in mind while you craft your Australian resume:
+Here are a few formatting tips to keep in mind while you craft your resume:

-• Your document margins should be 1 inch on all sides.
-If you need additional space, you can reduce the margin size, but they should not go below half an inch.
+- Your document margins should be 1 inch on all sides.
+If you need additional space, you can reduce the margin size, but it should not go below half an inch.

-• To ensure an ATS-friendly resume, do not use images, tables or graphics that can confuse applicant tracking systems (ATS).
+- To ensure your resume is ATS-friendly, do not use images, tables, or graphics that can confuse applicant tracking systems (ATS).

 Note that the samples below are one page long.
 You can use them as a starting point and expand your resume up to five pages to adhere to Australian resume conventions.